 For those unfamiliar with the term, corporate social responsibility (CSR) is when an organisation operates in an ethical and sustainable way, with clear goals regarding philanthropy, charitable causes, human rights, community issues and the environment.

-Many now claim CSR has become important in such areas as image, cost savings and customer engagement, it’s become vital to success.
+Many now claim CSR has become important in such areas as image, cost savings and customer engagement, and is vital to achieve success.

 “It’s about an organisation operating with a clear approach to being socially accountable and having a positive impact on society,” Patrick Phibbs, The Kids’ Cancer Project Head of Partnerships, explains.